-Consider what type of guests you expect, the demographics of your customers or new prospects, and even people who will likely join your team in future.
-You’ll have a range of people coming in as visitors, so understand them and create an environment that provides them with a positive impression.
+Consider what type of guests you expect, the demographics of your customers or new prospects.
+Additionally, consider people who will likely join your team in the future.
+You’ll have a range of people coming in as visitors.
+Therefore it’s imparitive you understand them and create an environment that provides them with a positive impression.

 2. Figure Out The Flow And Waiting Time